axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery.markdown

    <li>Behind those cold, unforgiving walls a fight may break out and blood is spilled and lives are maimed or lost.
 Either way, it is definitely a <em>force majeure</em>.</li>
   </ul>
  <p>Force is ever present in out <span class='_paradigm'>Fiat</span> system.
 It goes from a frown a mere frown to the ghastly spector of the electric chair.</p>
  <p>Withholding a rewrd because you did not say or did what was expected of you is a form of force.
 Getting passed over for a raise or promotion is a form of force.
 Firing you or laying you off is a form of force.
 Raising you rent so your only option is to leave is a form of force.
-We are surrounded by a system that runs on theats to actual pain (<eg>i.e.</eg>, force).</p>
+We are surrounded by a system that runs on threats to actual pain (<eg>i.e.</eg>, force).</p>
  <p>Motivation is another form of force. <span class='_quotespan'>Do this and you&rsquo;ll get the reward.</span>  We often fail to see it for what it truly is—an external force, driving us toward someone else's desires.
 But you are being &ldquo;motivated&rdquo; to do what somebody else wants, regardless of you may want to do.
 That is force.</p>
  <p>In the <span class='_paradigm'>Fiat</span>-base alternative to the <span class='_paradigm'>Fiat</span> system there is no do-it-or-else force.
 The <span class='_paradigm'>Fiat</span> myth is that without force we would never do anything of significance, we would never do anything bigger than ourselves.
 They try to shatter our belief in our own capabilities, in our power of our collective potential.</p>
  <p>But I ask you to consider this: humanity has survived and thrived as a species.
 We birthed agriculture, spreading its roots across every corner of the planet.
 We managed to do all that and more without anybody dictating our path, without anyone wielding force to mold us.<p>